A Look into the Future of Accounting: How US CPAs can Become Future-Ready

 With the economy reeling from the coronavirus pandemic, accountants find themselves in an unprecedented position to help create a new normal for both themselves and their clients.

 Sage recently released its fourth edition of annual ‘Practice of Now research report’ where more than 1,000 US Accountants participated in the survey.
-The finding revealed that accountants are increasingly being called upon to provide wider advisory services to help their clients minimize loss and expedite financial recovery.
+The finding revealed that accountants are increasingly being called upon to provide wider advisory services to help their clients minimize loss & expedite financial recovery and how US CPAs can Become Future-Ready.
 This year’s report reveals that the accounting profession is by-and-large already responding to positive disruption.

 Tom Hood, CEO of the Maryland Association of CPAs (MACPA) said: “COVID-19 has really emphasized the importance and role of accounting in business and overall corporate growth strategies.
 If all you’re doing is compliance, then you’re not helping to add value for the client or creating what’s needed in this economy.
 Everything that’s happening, all of the relief programs, are coming through the accounting systems – you are experts in the language of business and needed now more than ever to help businesses navigate through the COVID-19 storm.”